Blog

 Technology Advantage

-This is Part One of a continuing series on ESI basics.
-In this series, we will cover some of the terms used most often on the tech-side of e-discovery.
-Whether this is an introduction to you, or a refresher, and whether you are an attorney, member of an in-house team, or data analyst, we think this information may come in handy in your practice.
+This is Part Two of a continuing series on ESI basics.
+In this series, we cover some of the terms used most often on the tech-side of e-discovery.
+In Part One, my colleague, we provided an overview of PSTs.
+You can find that article here.
+Whether this is an introduction to you or a refresher, and whether you are an attorney, member of an in-house team or data analyst, this information may come in handy in your practice.

 Legal Updates